mozilla/fjord/docs/hacking_howto.rst

 Compiled Packages
 -----------------

-There are a small number of compiled packages, including the MySQL Python client.
+There are a small number of packages that need compiling, including the MySQL Python client.

 You can install these either with your system's package manager or